g4mm4p4nd4/ViralSynth/README.md

 This repository contains two services:

 - `backend/` – a FastAPI application that exposes REST endpoints for ingesting trending content, analyzing strategies and generating content packages.
 - `frontend/` – a Next.js webapp with Tailwind CSS that provides a dashboard for entering prompts and viewing generated scripts, images and notes.
+The dashboard now surfaces trending audio metrics and structured pattern details.

 Supporting agent specifications (`agents.md`, `agents_architect.md`, `agents_spec_writer.md`, `agents_project_manager.md`) outline the autonomous agents used to build the system.
 The `status.md` file tracks outstanding work.